 When the white stuff began to melt leading to foot devouring mud the Condors wade right through.
 I was quite impressed when tucking my pant leg in the Condors and stomping through the above ankle mud.
 My feet and socks remained dry and my pants remained clean.
 After returning home a quick rinse with the hose and a wipe with a towel the Condors look almost new.

 Here are my final thoughts on Le Chameau Condor LCX Hunting boots.
 They are very well made of high quality materials, they provide good comfort with excellent protection from the elements.
 These are excellent wet weather boots that can transition into winter conditions.
 The Condors are compatible with my winter traction devices as well as gaiters.
 The need for gaiters although is reduced thanks to the height of the boot.
 Additionally, when encountering serious mud the extra height was very much appreciated.
 While these are pluses ultimately I feel the height of the boots reduce my range of motion just enough to be a negative.
 I find for this reason the Condor best fits my hiking style on shorter snowy and/or muddy hikes with lower pack weights.

 This report was created with the BackpackGearTest.org Report Writer Version 1.5

-This completes my initial report.
-Field testing will take place over the next two months.
-Please check back then for my next report.
+This completes my Long-Term report.
 I would like to extend my appreciation to Le Chameau and BackpackGearTest.org for the opportunity to test the Condor LCX Hunting Boots.